 Especially when the Warrior of Light walks off.
 It was one big Shout-Out to the opening sequence of Final Fantasy I, where it all began.
 This reminds us what the game is: an anniversary game, and what better way than to basically do an HD reenactment of where it all started?

 Bonus!
 When the warriors are saying their final farewells to each other, they do so in descending order.
-Tidus (hero of the 10th game of the series) says goodbye first, followed by Zidane (9th), then Squall (8th), and so on...until it's the Warrior of Light's (1st) turn.
+Tidus (hero of the 10th game of the series) says goodbye first, followed by Zidane (9th), then Squall (8th), and so on... until it's the Warrior of Light's (1st) turn.
 It's like a countdown to the very beginning of the series.

-I personally loved everyone's final farewell's to each other, some of them said something poignant about what they'd learned, some short and succinct, but all of them where heartwarming (even Cloud's).
+Their respective farewells say something poignant about what they'd learned, some short and succinct, but all of them where heartwarming (even Cloud's).

 Tidus: (notices his crystal glowing and sadly notes) Gotta go huh? (turns to the others and smiles) Don't worry, the crystal knows the rest of the way.
 Besides, I'm always right here.